jthornber/thin-provisioning-tools/README.md

 The libaio library (note this is not the same as the aio library that you get by linking -lrt) make, autoconf etc.

+A couple of non-essential tools are written in rust, and will require cargo and rustcc to be installed:

+    thin_metadata_pack
+    thin_metadata_unpack

 There are more requirements for testing, detailed below.

 Building